 A Snowy Owl Comes to Cape Ann

-A five part short film series, A Snowy Owl Comes to Cape Ann was created for young people in our community during the global pandemic while they are schooling from home (and for adult Snowy lovers, too!).
-Please share with kids you know who may be interested.
+A five part short film series, A Snowy Owl Comes to Cape Ann was created for young people in our community during the global pandemic while they taking classes virtually and studying from home (and for adult Snowy lovers, too!).
+Please share with educators and kids you know who may be interested.

 Thank you to everyone for your very kind comments for this series.
 It has been a joy creating for such an enthusiastic audience ❤